willijar/LENS/README.txt

   specific language - something needed in a simulation environment.
 As a programming language it does not limit design choices and paradigms as many other languages do and so supports whatever abstractions best suit the problem space.

+  The design abstractions have been largely inspired by the OMNET++ simulator written in C++.

 .. |LENS| replace:: LENS